xjmusic/xjmusic/README.md

 **Composite Music Fabrication Platform**

-Also see: Documents in `docs` which are published to https://docs.xi.io
+Also see: Documents in `site/docs` which are published to https://docs.xi.io

 # Laws